Bloom-host/BloomDocs/docs/other-servers/grafana.md

 title: Grafana
 hide_table_of_contents: true
 sidebar_label: Grafana
-description: This guide will walk you through how to setup Grafana to monitor your Minecraft server using UnifiedMetrics and Prometheus.
+description: This guide will walk you through how to set up Grafana to monitor your Minecraft server using UnifiedMetrics and Prometheus.
 keywords:
   - Grafana
   - Pterodactyl Panel